4/20 Vision: Weed Magic and Social Justice

 -Use your high to advocate for restorative justice by bugging your Reps about the RESPECT Resolution, which has been bouncing around in sub-committee for over a year

 -Grow your own!
 What better way to be fully connected to the Plant than by tending and caring for it yourself?
-I'll be honest, I haven't attempted it myself because I'm a serial plant killer, but a wise friend told me "Trust me, you're more invested in growing when it's Weed".
-That sounds right.
+Even if you’re not typically a “plant person”, a wise friend once told me “Trust me, you’re more invested in growing when it’s Weed”.

--Be mindful of where you get your paraphernalia too, again asking ourselves "Who's making the money?"
-Lots of the cheap pipes and bongs out there are mass-produced in a factory, but there are tons of very talented artists making smokeware too (like our dear friend Christina Kosinski who just listed some ceramic pipes in her online shop).
+-Be mindful of where you get your paraphernalia too!
+Lots of the cheap pipes and bongs out there are mass-produced in a factory with sketchy materials, but there are tons of very talented artists making smokeware too.
 Check out @cannaclusive on Instagram for tons of suggestions for supporting POC-led Pot and CBD businesses.

 The Magic Part